 We need to understand their needs to know how to build a bond with our newly acquired K9 and what simple techniques will get a dog to love you the most.

-This might seem obvious but if you want to get a dog to like you there is more to it than placing a bowl of kibble on the floor.
+This might seem obvious but if you want to get a new dog or an unfamiliar dog to like you there is more to it than placing a bowl of kibble on the floor.
 In the wild dogs work for their meals and both puppies and adults will respect you more if they have to earn their daily rations.

-Make them do tricks, sit, lie down, roll over.
-Use a puzzle or Kong which will stimulate them mentally and make the food a reward.
+Make them do tricks, sit, lie down, rollover.
+Use a toy that dispenses treats or a Kong which will stimulate them mentally and make the food a reward.
 Hand feed your dog occasionally.
-This is how to get a rescue dog to trust you, not only will it build a bond between you, it will help prevent food aggression.
+This is how to get a rescue dog to trust you, and encourage good behaviour not only will it build a bond between you by spending time together, it will help prevent food aggression.

 A common problem in rescue dogs that have been neglected.
 Don’t leave food out for them to pick at all day.
 You need to make it clear that food comes from you and is not just left lying around for him to help himself.